Someone please help

 Finding out that you have herpes is world shattering, the only thing that will make her feel better is time.
 Stick with her and try and convince her that it doesn't make you see her differently.

-I personally know what she is going through, if she hasn't already... tell her to go online and research and read other peoples herpes stories.
+I personally know what she is going through, if she hasn't already... tell her to go online and research and read other peoples' herpes stories.

-It helped me a lot, knowing that your not alone.
+It helped me a lot, knowing that we're not alone.
 There is no real solution to how to "bring her back to you", you just have to try and help her find her way.

 Click here to add your own comments